rozbb/draft-waict-transparency/draft-waict-transparency.md

 We describe the shape of a web application manifest transparency solution here.
 The details are very important, and we discuss them at length later on.
 At a high level:

+1. A Site picks a Log Provider, creates a new Log, and enrolls in web transparency via the Enrollment Server.
-1. A Site includes in its manifest some representation of all the assets it wishes to enforce the integrity of.
-It also defines some transparency metadata such as validity period of the manifest.
+1. The Site includes in its manifest a hash of each of the assets it wishes to enforce the integrity of.
-1. The Site sends the manifest and transparency metadata (and possibly a package of all the files) to a Log Provider.
+1. The Site sends the manifest and transparency metadata (and possibly a package of all the files) to the Log Provider.
 1. The Log Provider records everything, appends to its Log, and gets the new root signed by a Witness.
-1. The Site includes in its TLS leaf certificate that it has transparency enabled and which Logs it’s in.
+1. User's periodically update their list of Sites with transparency enabled, either by polling the Enrollment Server's database or by browser updates.
-1. When receiving a manifest from a transparency-enabled site, the User checks the transparency data, ensuring that the origin matches the Site’s, and verifying the Witness signature(s).
+1. When receiving a manifest from a transparency-enabled site, the User checks the transparency data, ensuring that the origin matches the Site’s, and that the Witness signatures verify.
 1. If any checks fail, the User fails closed.

 (TODO: Include rough estimates for Log storage requirements (and witness if required))